 What’s a Failsafe?

-- radio is out of range when you fly too far away
+- radio signal is out of range when you fly too far away

 - TX or RX is switched off, lost power or malfunctioning